Language

 III.
 Distinguishing Between Few, A Few, Little, and A Little in English

-To better understand the differences between "few" and "a few," as well as "little" and "a little," let's refer to the following comparison table presented by PREP.
+To better understand the difference between Few and A Few Little and A Little, let's refer to the following comparison table presented by PREP.

 Word/Phrase